 Grasses are descended from that same primitive magnolia all flowering

-plants are descended from, but are on the Lily side of the great Liliopsida
+plants are descended from, but are on the Monocot side of the great

-monocots (the seed sprouts just one first leaf, not two) and their leaves
+sprout just one first leaf, not two, and their leaves are generally long

 Grasses are a recently evolved family of flowering plants.
 There were no grasses in the days of the dinosaurs, only herbs, ferns, cycads, rushes and conifers - and the ever increasing offspring of a primitive magnolia, ancestor of all flowering plants.
 Grass-like plants first appeared about 65 million years ago, right at the extinction of the dinosaurs.

 Grasses now cover vast areas of the world.
 In some areas not because they drive out other plants but because they are beneficial to man.
-The Great Plains of the U.S., were artifically created by the Native Americans by burning forests so the buffalo whould have plenty grass for forage.
+The Great Plains of North America were artificially created by the Native Americans by burning forests so the buffalo would have plenty grass for forage.
 The burning is no longer done except in parts of Canada, so where the plains are not farmed they are slowly reverting to forest.

 Grasses range in size from far smaller than lawn grass to giant timber bamboo which can grow to around 100 feet tall.
 A few grasses developed concentrated seed heads with a heavy yield of medium to large seeds.
 This made them efficiently harvestable for human and animal food.
 Humans further developed these by selective breeding to create modern grains.
 The most important characteristic developed is that the seed heads do not "shatter", but stay together until all seeds are fully mature so they can be efficiently harvested.
 The largest seed heads belong to a grass called "corn" in the U.S. and "maize" most other places.

-All grasses are built much the same, They belong to the Lily (Liliopsida) branch of the Magnoliophyta which means they are monocots.
-Their seeds sprout only one first leaf and their adult leaves are long and slender with parallel veins.
+All grasses are built much the same, They are of order Poales belonging to clade Commelinids within the Monocots clade.
+Their seeds sprout only one first leaf and their adult leaves are generally long and slender with parallel veins.
 Specific to grasses are hollow stems plugged at intervals called "nodes" (think "bamboo") and dense clusters of flowers that form seed heads.
 Grasses propagate not only from seed but from runners, sometimes very aggressive runners, that sprout new plants around the parent.

 In any case, a diet heavy in grains must be supplemented with either beans or meat.
 The cost of sufficient meat is too high for most of the world's population, but beans are cheap and come in many varieties.